JoaoMuller99/FullStack-Ecommerce-Frontend/README.md

 ## Finally

-With the backend cofigured and running (click [here](https://github.com/JoaoMuller99/FullStack-Ecommerce-Backend) for more information), you can start the development server:
+With the backend configured and running (click [here](https://github.com/JoaoMuller99/FullStack-Ecommerce-Backend) for more information), you can start the development server:

 ```bash
 npm run dev